-Officers of the association
+Officers of the Association

-The Officers of the Association are the President, President-Elect, President-in-Waiting (1-year term each), Honorary Secretary and Honorary Treasurer and their assistants [5], and the Chairs of the various committees (Tables 1-7).
-There have been several unsuccessful attempts to increase the Presidency to a 2-year term; but most sense there is ample opportunity to work over 3 years 'across the presidencies' to achieve strategic goals.
+The Officers of the Association are the President, President-Elect, President-in-Waiting (1 year term each), Honorary Secretary and, Honorary Treasurer and their Assistants [5], and the Chairs of the various committees (Tables 1-7).
+There have been several unsuccessful attempts to increase the Presidency to a two year term; but most sensing there is ample opportunity to work over three years 'across the Presidencies' to achieve strategic goals.

-To date the ACPGBI has elected 31 Presidents [5] (Table 1).
+To date the ACPGBI has elected 31 Presidents [5](Table 1).
 The ACPGBI is a strong advocate of equality and diversity.
-It is laudable that over the last 8 years, there have been three female Presidents beginning with Karen Nugent in 2013-14 (Figure 7), then Asha Senapati in 2014-15 and Nicola Fearnhead in 2019-20.
-Najib Haboubi (Figure 8) was elected in 2008-09 as the only President without a surgical background.
-His histopathological and political contribution to ACPGBI scientific and political activity, and his role in the evolution of the ESCP over many years, was huge.
+It is laudable that over the last eight years, there have been three female Presidents beginning with Karen Nugent in 2013/14 (Figure 7), then Asha Senapati in 2014/15 and Nicola Fearnhead in 2019/20.
+Najib Haboubi (Figure 8) was elected in 2008/09 as the only President without a surgical background.
+His histopathological and political contribution to ACPGBI scientific and political activity, and his role in ESCP evolution, over many years was huge.
 Whilst originally from Yorkshire, Nick Carr has been the only President from a hospital in Wales and Bob Steele, based in Dundee, the only President to represent Scotland.
 Liam Kirwan was the first President from the Republic of Ireland and George Parks represented Northern Ireland.
-Both Liam Kirwan and Peter Lee went to Penang after their presidencies, spreading the ACPGBI word in Southeast Asia!
+Both Liam Kirwan and Peter Lee went to Penang after their Presidencies, spreading the ACPGBI word in South East Asia!